gibizer/gibizer.github.io/_posts/2025-04-10-Nova-AI-Code-Review.md

 > servers to provide that service.

-Nova consists of more than 300 KLOC open source python code.
+Nova consists of more than 300 KLOC open source Python code.
 It is developed via a strict code review process where two of the project maintainers need to approve a patch before it can land.
-The code review happens via gerrit on [review.opendev.org](https://review.opendev.org).
+The code review happens via Gerrit on [review.opendev.org](https://review.opendev.org).

 ## Patches to review

-I selected a relatively small but involved feature consisting of multiple commits including some preparation / refactoring work, unit testing, functional testing, and documentation top of the actual feature implementation.
+I selected a relatively small but involved feature consisting of multiple commits including some preparation/refactoring work, unit testing, functional testing, and documentation on top of the actual feature implementation.

 The original review is accessible at [https://review.opendev.org/q/topic:bp/one-time-use-devices](https://review.opendev.org/q/topic:%22bp/one-time-use-devices%22).